 Fire up the grill to make this wonderful Copycat Baja Fresh Salsa.
 Grilling the vegetables until charred produces a smoky salsa like no other.
 It’s so easy to make and so delicious, it’ll become your new go-to!!

 We used to have a Baja Fresh in our city, but sadly it closed down.
-I’m not sure why because I loved it!
+I’m not sure why because it was so good.
 It was really fresh (the name doesn’t lie) and fast and like most things that seem to be better for you around here, they’re gone in a flash.
-Instead, we get things like Burger King to take the place of El Pollo Loco (Burger King? really??).
+Instead, we get things like Burger King to take the place of El Pollo Loco.
+Burger King?
+Really???
 Who would rather have Burger King than fresh grilled chicken and all the sides you want?

-Both Baja Fresh and El Pollo Loco really made an impression on me.
+Both Baja Fresh and El Pollo Loco really made an impression on me for their fresh takes on Mexican food.
 What I loved the most about Baja Fresh, though, was their “black” salsa.
 I call it black salsa, but I guess it’s real name is something like fire-roasted or charred tomato salsa.
 Whatever its name, it’s my favorite salsa ever!!
+And whenever I make it, everyone loves it and either wants the recipe or wants me to make them some (my daughter is definitely a lover of this salsa).

-The black color of this copycat Baja Fresh salsa is due to the charred tomatoes and jalapeños.
+The dark, or black, color of this copycat Baja Fresh salsa is from the charred tomatoes and jalapeños.
 And when I say charred, I mean charred.
 Like blackest black charred.
 Not roasted.

 So how do you do this?
-Put the cut tomatoes on the grill on high heat for about an hour.
-That’s right, an hour on high!!
-About a half an hour into the tomatoes charring, put the jalapeño(s) on the grill to also get as charred as possible.
+Put the cut tomatoes on the grill on medium high heat for about a half an hour.
+Don’t touch them.
+Just leave them there to get blackened.
+After the tomatoes have been on for half an hour, put the jalapeño(s) on the grill to also get as charred as possible.

 WHAT ELSE GOES INTO THIS SALSA?